 Textiles Hub London is the UK’s premier textiles collective.

-- Textiles Hub London residents work with brands, companies and institutions lending luxury, cultural value and style to their campaigns, cultural heritage, projects and meaning.
+- Textiles Hub London residents work with brands, companies and institutions lending luxury, cultural value and style to their campaigns, heritage, projects and meaning.

-- Textiles Hub London residents are trained by the best teachers in the world and are qualified in design flair, verve and originality.
+- Textiles Hub London residents are trained by the best teachers in the world and are qualified in flair, verve and originality.

 - Textiles Hub London offers the best in British textiles, production, design thinking, making, creativity and design.

-- Textiles Hub London residents are available to deliver bespoke designs, fabrics, artworks and commissions catering to every desire and scale.
+- Textiles Hub London residents are available to deliver designs, fabrics, artworks and commissions catering to every desire and scale.